NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 This is a telescopic check of the bladder.
-It is performed under antibiotic cover & local anaesthetic using a small, flexible telescope which allows the clinic doctor to see inside your bladder (pictured).
+It is performed using a lubricating gel that contains local anaesthetic and is done with a small, flexible telescope which allows the clinic doctor to see inside your bladder (pictured).

 Download an information leaflet about flexible cystoscopy.

 If you have concerns about this, or have experienced problems with local anaesthetic in the past, you should ask about having your examination under a brief general anaesthetic (i.e. whilst you are asleep).